Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 - Average Receivable Collection Period

-- No data points were reported for the average receivable collection period throughout the entire dataset, limiting the ability to analyze trends or assess the company’s efficiency in collecting receivables.
+No data was reported for the average receivable collection period throughout the entire timeframe.
+Consequently, no conclusions can be drawn regarding trends or efficiency in receivables management.

 - Average Payables Payment Period